 I am the baby of seven and all my siblings are professionals in the medical field, but ever since I was five years old, I wanted to be a lawyer.
 I had no idea what a lawyer was or did at the time, all I knew was that I wanted to be one.
 The fact that I had no desire to follow in my siblings’ footsteps was another motivation for me to pursue law.
 Knowing that pursuing a career path in law would be difficult since I would be the first attorney in my family, I stuck to my guns and followed my dream to become an attorney.
 This has been the best decision of my life.

 Can you share the most interesting story that occurred to you in the course of your legal career?

-I was a slow learning in school and I was that kid that had to have things explained a few times before I got it.
+I was a slow learner in school and I was that kid that had to have things explained a few times before I got it.
 I finally went off to college to pursue a degree in business.
 Why business?
-Well when my parents immigrated to England, my dad got a job in a clothing factory where he worked on the factory line.
-15 years later dad bought out the owner of the clothing factory and become his own boss.
-As I saw dad run his business, I learned some very valuable life lessons:
+Well, when my parents immigrated to England, my dad got a job in a clothing factory where he worked on the factory line.
+15 years later, my dad bought out the owner of the clothing factory and become his own boss.
+As I saw my dad run his business, I learned some very valuable life lessons:

 One — If you want something, you go after it with all your heart or don’t bother at all.

 Two — believe in yourself and stay the course because no one else can do it for you.

 Three — Don’t listen to others who are not vested in your success, this will only lead you to self-doubt.